nogaz/NeckoTool_CrankyFork/README.md

 # Necko Aviation Tool
-this is a tool for your flightsimulator to calculate the top of descent or do more (coming soon) (t/od)
+this is a tool for your flightsimulator to calculate the top of descent (t/od)

 # Download